dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

  <iframe src="SmartPhoneProductsA1_Example/products_display.html" style="height:375px;width:320px;" scrolling="no" frameBorder="0"></iframe>

-See [Lab 13 Ex.
+See [Server-side Processing Lab Ex.
 4 for an example of multiple form inputs and processing](../115.Server-side-processing/experience-server-side-form-processing.html) or right-click on the above frame and view it's source for an example of getting and processing form data.

 (5) You **must use data validation** on the **server** to ensure the customer entered valid data.
 Note: if valid data is not entered, display a specific error message and direct the user to enter valid data.
 And you must do this validation in your Javascript code **on the server**.
 For this assignment you can not, for example, use a drop-down list to constrain a user to enter only integer quantities.
 The data must be validated _before_ it is used for the invoice.
 You cannot just validate the data on the client unless you can guarantee your data comes from that client.